mmistakes/minimal-mistakes/_posts/2017-01-14-setup-raspberry.md

 sudo reboot
 ```

-Great !! now you can access to your Raspberry PI anywhere on your LAN with statuc IP address over Wifi or Ethernet.
+Great !! now you can access to your Raspberry PI anywhere on your LAN with static IP address over Wifi or Ethernet.

 Note: if you want to access to your Raspberry outside your LAN.
 You must
-forward port of your router.
+forward port on your router.

 Useful links:
  - [Automatically connect a raspberry pi to a wifi network]("http://weworkweplay.com/play/automatically-connect-a-raspberry-pi-to-a-wifi-network/")